18F/e-manifest/README.md

 - To build and serve the app, run `rake serve`.
 - To deploy to 18F's cloud, run `rake deploy`.

+## CROMERR Signing

+In order to access the development CDX system for CROMERR signing of a manifest, one needs a system account set up with rights to sign on behalf of authenticated users.

+The username and password should be placed in a `secret.rb` file located in the root with the following form:

+	$cdx_username = "put username here"
+	$cdx_password = "put password here"

+In other words, `cp secret.rb.template secret.rb` and edit the file.

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):